DXC is working to improve the lives of our employees, and the communities in which we live and work.

 If you go to the DXC Rijswijk (Netherlands) canteen, you’ll meet Marvel-Us staff.
 Partnering with Middin, an organization that helps people with disabilities or acquired brain injuries, DXC offers a unique position and place to learn and develop catering and cleaning skills in a corporate work environment.
 All members of the Marvel-Us team running the canteen and managing coffee corner suffer non-congenital brain disorder.
 Our Dutch colleagues are managing the team in their spare time.
 The social benefit is undisputable.
 The Marvel-Us concept is a place to connect, share and learn, it’s appreciated by colleagues and customers who experience the canteen.

 DXC and Earth Day

-At DXC, we care about the global environment.
-That’s why we join in celebrating global Earth Day every year.
+At DXC, we care about the global environment and take our global stewardship seriously.
+That’s why we celebrate global Earth Day every year.

 DXC’s First Nations Program in Australia

 The vision of DXC’s First Nations Program in Australia is to support Aboriginal and Torres Strait Islander peoples and their communities in achieving self-determination and proportional representation in all areas of our society.
 DXC strives to realize this vision by working with First Nations community groups and businesses, to identify and support the outcomes and endeavors they wish to achieve.